hadley/adv-r/Computing-on-the-language.md

     # \- -()
     #    \- x

-Code chunks can be built up into larger structures in two ways: with expressions or braced expressions:
+Calls can be built up into larger structures in two ways: with expressions or braced expressions:

 * Expressions are lists of code chunks, and are created when you parse a file.
   Expressions have one special behaviour compared to lists: when you `eval()` a expression, it evaluates each piece in turn and returns the result of last piece of parsed code.

-* Braced expressions represent complex multiline functions as a call to the special function `{`, with one argument for each code chunk in the function.
+* Braced calls represent complex multiline functions as a call to the special function `{`, with one argument for each code chunk in the function.
   Despite the name, braced expressions are not actually expressions, although the accomplish much the same task.